dgerabagi/data-curation-environment/flattened_repo.md

         *   Checks the status first.
 If clean, it returns a specific "Already baselined" result.
         *   Otherwise, it executes `git add .` and `git commit -m "..."`.
         *   It returns a result object (e.g., `{ success: true, message: '...' }`).
+        *   **Crucially, it will have a specific `catch` block for "not a git repository" errors.
+This block will trigger the user-facing `showErrorMessage` with the "Open README" button.**
     *   **`handleGitRestoreRequest()`:**
         *   Executes `git restore -- . ':(exclude).vscode/dce_history.json'`.
         *   Returns a result object.